First Progesterone MC5 Side Effects

 Generic Name: progesterone

-Note: This document contains side effect information about progesterone.
-Some of the dosage forms listed on this page may not apply to the brand name First Progesterone MC5.
+Note: This page contains information about the side effects of progesterone.
+Some of the dosage forms included on this document may not apply to the brand name First Progesterone MC5.

-Some side effects of First Progesterone MC5 may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for First Progesterone MC5 may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to progesterone: oral capsule, oral capsule liquid filled

 Along with its needed effects, some unwanted effects may be caused by progesterone (the active ingredient contained in First Progesterone MC5).
 In the event that any of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking progesterone:More common